clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ========================================================
 incremental: true

-In the sample R Markdown document you are working on, `cars` is a built-in data frame, a type of data mentioned earlier.
-You can look at it in a couple of ways:
+In the sample R Markdown document you are working on, we can load the built-in data `cars`, which loads as a dataframe, a type of object mentioned earlier.
+Then, we can look at it in a couple different ways.

+`data(cars)` loads this dataframe into the Global Environment.
-`View(cars)`: pops up a spreadsheet-looking viewer (“interactive” use only, don't put in R Markdown document!) or
+`View(cars)` pops up a viewer pane ("interactive" use only, don't put in R Markdown document!) or

 ```r